top of page

 Can BreathNow take my blood pressure readings?

-Currently (March 2025) NONE of the mobile apps available on the market, BreathNow included, allow to take blood pressure readings without an external blood pressure monitor.
-The Apple Watch doesn’t take blood pressure readings either.
-You need to use either a Bluetooth enabled blood pressure monitor to download your readings into Apple Health automatically, or enter readings into the BreathNow app manually.
+Currently (January 2026) NONE of the mobile apps available on the market, BreathNow included, allow to take blood pressure readings without an external blood pressure monitor.
+The Apple Watch doesn’t take blood pressure readings at this time either.
+You need to use either a Bluetooth enabled blood pressure monitor to download your readings into Apple Health automatically, or enter readings into the BreathNow Tracker manually.

 How to connect Bluetooth Blood Pressure Monitor to Apple Health.